flowref/api/README.md

 # FlowRef

-FlowRef is a workflow engine that easy to use, powerful and extensible.
+FlowRef is the **simplest Java workflow**. <br>
-Any of your interface methods can be a flow with a few lines of code.
-Starting a flow means invoking you own methods.
+Starting a flow means just invoking you own methods.

 ## Flow reference
 A workflow reference is a **Java method reference to an interface method**.
 Flowref is the one that will implement your interface method based on your flow definition.